qpv-research-group/solcore5/docs/source/Examples/substrate_example.rst

-Looking at the effect of substrate and the no_back_reflexion option in the TMM solver
+Looking at the effect of substrate and the no_back_reflection option in the TMM solver
 =====================================================================================

 .. image:: substrate_RAT.png